Financial Reports

 | Audit Report | Compliance dashboard with account summary, reconciliation status, journal entry audit, vendor/1099 summary, and budget compliance |

-| Duplicate Check Number | Identifies potential duplicate payments by reference number |
+| Duplicate Check Numbers | Identifies potential duplicate payments by reference number |

 Vendor & Tax Reports